JugendRettet/website/README.md

 The translatable phrases are managed in a [separate git](https://github.com/JugendRettet/translations).

-Files and directories that should not be touched by the interpreter are located in extras/ or extras_binaries/ for files not meant for git.
+Files and directories that should not be touched by the interpreter are located in extras/.

+Other files not meant for git or too big to copy them back and forth can be placed directly in the webroot.
+By including them in .gitignore and using it in rsync as `--exclude-from='.gitignore'` they won't be deleted.
+If you still want them copied into dest/ by `make.sh` you can put them inside extras_binaries/.

 After all is set you can build the website in a ready to deploy state by running `make.sh`.
 It will be located in dest/.